 Baby Plus Prenatal System Review

-Anyway, a couple of weeks ago, Serious Krystyn demonstrated and gave me this little contraption called the Baby Plus Prenatal Education System.
+As I await baby #2 who’s on her way, I had a chance to try out this little contraption called the Baby Plus Prenatal Education System.
 What it is basically is a little audio device you place on your belly which features a “curriculum” or a series of 16 naturally derived sounds that resemble a mother’s heartbeat.
 As your pregnancy progresses, the curriculum also advances and the rhythm of the sounds increase incrementally.
 According to the studies, babies who use this product should have an intellectual, social, creative, and emotional advantage from the time they are born.
 Several parent testimonies even alluded to the fact that this product has helped their children with learning multiple languages and performing arts skills.

 I remember when I was pregnant with baby #1 (Leila), I would place my headphones on my belly at night playing soothing classical music.
 Unfortunately, this could only be done in one position so the limited mobility aspect was a definite turn off.
 This product, on the other hand, goes right into a little “fanny pack” thingy so you are free to move around, do housework, or whatever else while the baby’s listening to the sounds.